 Shelby is a very small village located in the state of Michigan.
 With a population of 2,018 people and two constituent neighborhoods, Shelby is the 348th largest community in Michigan.

-Shelby is a blue-collar town, with 56.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Shelby is a village of transportation and shipping workers, production and manufacturing workers, and sales and office workers.
-There are especially a lot of people living in Shelby who work in farm management occupations (10.92%), office and administrative support (9.63%), and management occupations (7.04%).
+Because occupations involving physical labor dominate the local economy, Shelby is generally considered to be a blue-collar town.
+50.00% of the Shelby workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Shelby is a village of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Shelby who work in office and administrative support (10.59%), farm management occupations (10.59%), and management occupations (6.84%).

 Another important characteristic of Shelby is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.

-Shelby is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Shelby does not have a public transit system used by locals to get to and from work.

-The per capita income in Shelby in 2010 was $16,138, which is low income relative to Michigan and the nation.
-This equates to an annual income of $64,552 for a family of four.
+The per capita income in Shelby in 2010 was $16,315, which is low income relative to Michigan and the nation.
+This equates to an annual income of $65,260 for a family of four.
+However, Shelby contains both very wealthy and poor people as well.

+Shelby is an extremely ethnically-diverse village.
 The people who call Shelby home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shelby residents report their race to be White, followed by Native American.
 Shelby also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.80% of the village’s residents.
-Important ancestries of people in Shelby include English, Dutch, Irish, and Polish.
+People of Hispanic or Latino origin account for 39.68% of the village’s residents.
+Important ancestries of people in Shelby include English, Irish, Dutch, and Scottish.

 The most common language spoken in Shelby is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Indic languages.